 Cluster A Disorders Signs and Symptoms

-Individuals in this group tend to show signs such as the following, which could indicate a need for treatment.
+Individuals in this group tend to show signs such as the following, which could indicate a need for personality disorder treatment.

 - Distrusting everyone and being suspicious of the motives of everyone around them